resess/2023_microservice_extraction_case_studies/README.md

 Depending on the needs of the microservice decomposition tool, it may be necessary to build, run, and/or test each of the case study applications.
 Instructions on how to do so are located in the `README` file under each of the case studies' Instructions directories.

 The Instructions’ `/builds` directory contains pre-built JAR and/or WAR files, depending on the type of application.
 These build files can be used as an input to the decomposition tools.

-If a tool requires additional input formats (e.g., instrumentation or similar), custom inputs can be created using the building, running, and testing instructions, as described in each case study Instructions directory (note: please use forked repository linked in the table above to perform any of these tasks).
+If a tool requires additional input formats (e.g., instrumentation or similar), custom inputs can be created using the building, running, and testing instructions, as described in each case study Instructions directory. __Note: please use forked repository linked in the table above to perform any of these tasks.__

 ## Step 2.
 Reporting results